Johnny Chan: Other tournaments

 Chan won Bob Stupak's 1981 American Cup poker tournament.
 He defeated all 9 other players at the final table in less than an hour.
-As a result, Stupak gave Chan the nickname "The Orient Express".
+As a result, Stupak gave Chan the nickname "the Orient Express".

-Chan has never made a final table on the World Poker Tour (WPT).
+Chan won the $10,000 No Limit Hold'em tournament at the America's Cup of Poker in consecutive years in 1982 and 1983.

 Chan played in the 2004 and 2005 World Series of Poker Tournament of Champions events and the National Heads-Up Poker Championship in the same years.